AP-720/battleship/README.md

-# ap-template-basic
+# The Odin Project - Battleship

-Basic template - HTML, CSS + Javascript.
-No webpack
+Project practicing TDD to make a battleship game.